kunalms203/DTE-intern/README.md

 ## Features

 - Horizontally centered cards with proper alignment.
-- Responsive layout to ensure cards adapt to different screen sizes.
 - Clean and structured CSS styling.
 - Dynamic card rendering for scalability and reusability.
 - Built using **Vite** for faster development and build performance.